Department Overview

 2-year, 2.5 year, or 3-year graduate program

-As of Spring 2019, UVA School of Architecture's Master of Landscape Architecture Program (Path 2, Path 2.5, and Path 3) is STEM-designated.
+Since Spring 2019, UVA School of Architecture's Master of Landscape Architecture Program (Path 2, Path 2.5, and Path 3) is STEM-designated.

 CURRICULAR FOCUS

-Our curriculum challenges our students to imagine new landscape systems through rigorous research, design speculation, and the deployment of nascent technologies while remaining grounded in the discipline's professional practices and methods of material construction.
+Our curriculum challenges our students to imagine new landscape systems through rigorous research, design speculation, and the creative deployment of nascent technologies while remaining grounded in the discipline's professional practices and methods of material construction.

 Supporting the design studios are three curricular tracks related to technical and theoretical content:

-Design Computation:
+Media + Design Computation:

 Got it!